Coordinates#

 property spherical_colatitude#

 Spherical coordinates according to the top pole colatitude coordinate system.
 Returns azimuth, colatitude, radius.
-See coordinates concepts for more information.
+See see Coordinate Systems and Coordinates for more information.

 property spherical_elevation#

 Spherical coordinates according to the top pole elevation coordinate system. azimuth, elevation, radius.
-See coordinates concepts for more information.
+See see Coordinate Systems and Coordinates for more information.

 property spherical_front#

 Spherical coordinates according to the frontal pole coordinate system.
 Returns frontal, upper, radius.
-See coordinates concepts for more information.
+See see Coordinate Systems and Coordinates for more information.

 property spherical_side#

 Spherical coordinates according to the side pole coordinate system.
 Returns lateral, polar, radius.
-See coordinates concepts for more information.
+See see Coordinate Systems and Coordinates for more information.

 systems(show='all', brief=False)[source]#